 The development board

 In this course we will use the ESP32 microcontroller from Expressif.
-As described before the particularly interesting features of this chip are the integrated WIFI and Bluetooth interfaces (and it's modest price).
+As described before the particularly interesting features of this chip are the integrated WIFI and Bluetooth interfaces (and it's modest price especially when bought directly from Chinese sources).

 The ESP32-WROOM module is the silver module on the development board.
 You see the PCB antenna sticking out at the side of the module.
 The WROOM module itself contains the Expressif ESP32 processor and some other chips like for example the Flash memory which will hold the programs.

-In addition the microcontroller takes its power from the USB interface so that no external powering is needed.
+The microcontroller takes its power from the USB interface so that no external powering is needed.
 USB provides 5V power, however, the ESP32 requires 3.3V as supply voltage.
 Hence the development board contains the necessary voltage regulator.
 Since the processor is usually operated with some external electronic components (sensors, actuators, displays, ...) which also need to be powered the development board provides the 5V and 3.3V on some of the board pins so that the voltages can be used to power external components.
-(If the board is not operated with the power coming via the USB cable, these power pins can also be used to provide the corresponding voltage (either 5V or 3.3V BUT NOT BOTH AT THE SAME TIME!!!) to the microcontroller.
+But only a modest current can be supplied by the on-board power components, hence do not try to pull a lot of current from the power pins (the power converter is designed for the needs of the ESP32 and some small sensors, not to power a stereo amplifier or similar).
+If the board is not operated with the power coming via the USB cable, these power pins can also be used to provide the corresponding voltage (either 5V or 3.3V BUT NOT BOTH AT THE SAME TIME!!!) to the microcontroller.
 Of course, if 3.3V is provided there is no 5V coming out of the 5V pin since there is no power converter on the board which can generate 5V out of 3.3V).
 Care has to be taken when operating components together since some components need 5V powering whereas others need 3.3V.
-The ESP32 is a 3.3V component, which means that also the Input and Output pins (IO-pins) are designed for 3.3V logic levels.
+The ESP32 is a 3.3V component, which means that also the Input and Output pins (I/O-pins) are designed for 3.3V logic levels.
 Applying 5V logic levels to it's input pins might destroy the controller or compromise its lifetime severely.
 In case 5V and 3.3V components have to be used, so called level shifters have to be used which convert the different voltage level standards from 5V to 3.3V and vice versa.
 These level shifters exist in the form of small "break-out boards" which also can be used on the bread board.
 We will not need these in our exercises.

 A very important document is the pinout of the microcontroller board.
-It is shown here:
+It is shown here for the micro-usb connector version:

 A very good document is the quickstart guide for the EPS32 of the micropython pages [3].